-Furnish and install a carbon fiber reinforced polymer (CFRP) system for protecting, or strengthening concrete members.
+Furnish and install a carbon fiber reinforced polymer (CFRP) system for protecting or strengthening concrete members.

-Provide unidirectional high-strength carbon fiber fabric, fully saturated with compatible epoxy resin perin conformance with manufacturer's recommendations, to form a CFRP system unless otherwise shown on the plans.
-Use carbon fibers in the CFRP system that cenforms to the minimum requirements of Table 1 and are in accordance with DMS-4700, "Externally Bonded Fiber Reinforced Polymer (FRP) System for Repairing and Strengthening Concrete Structure Members," and are pre-approved for use unless otherwise shown on the plans.
-Pre-approved CFRP systems are listed on the website, maintained by the Department, erDepartment's MPL for Fiber-Reinforced Polymer and shown on the plans.
+Provide unidirectional high-strength carbon fiber fabric, fully saturated with compatible epoxy resin in conformance with manufacturer's recommendations, to form a CFRP system unless otherwise shown on the plans.
+Use carbon fibers in the CFRP system that are in accordance with DMS-4700, "Externally Bonded Fiber Reinforced Polymer (FRP) System for Repairing and Strengthening Concrete Structure Members," and are pre-approved for use unless otherwise shown on the plans.
+Pre-approved CFRP systems are listed on the Department's MPL for Fiber-Reinforced Polymer and shown on the plans.